frncscp/circumference-kit/README.md

     -Center and radius.

-- Plots two circumference (with no radius or title) to visually observe if they intersect.
+- Plots two circumferences (with no radius or title) to visually observe if they intersect.

 - Converts a general equation to a circumference equation (if possible) and plots it